-Whether a guy experiences something like that or not – you’ll find several more reasons why a guy won’t even show up for the first date.
-Mine is just an example of making it harder to show up for another date, among other reasons of course.
+Whether a guy experiences something like that or not - you'll find several more reasons why a guy won't even show up for the first date.
+Mine is just one example of making it harder to show up for another date, among other reasons of course.

 Second reason he might not show up: Online competition is greater than it "appears to be" for women.
 He feels like he has to embellish himself to stand out from all the other guys.

 You'll find lots of guys build themselves up because online competition is so much greater for guys than it is in real life.
 We understand women treat our profile with less regard because it's so easy and convenient to click NEXT without even reading through it.

 Men also believe that men outnumber women through dating sites making it very difficult for their message to get through to her or be seen.

 However, according to What Is the Ratio of Men to Women on Dating Sites? - statistics show that on certain sites women outnumber men and other sites, men outnumber women.
 The margin being very small.

 I'll let you guess which sites are more populated by men.
 (Ahem ahem... hook up sites.)

 Men are wrong here but it still doesn't erase how it feels to guys AND the fact that women tend to be much more selective online because it's still all too easy to click NEXT.

 Third reason he might decide not to show up: You're doing the same thing and he's scared of who is actually going to show up.

 We also realize that the women is putting her best assets forward.
 Lots of women are only going to highlight their best features, best angles on her photos, and will avoid mentioning how crazy they might be.
 (Although I've seen some profiles women put up which were - ah yeah - wow!
 Why?!!!)